mitsuba-renderer/drjit/docs/unused/gpu.rst

 computation graph would simply be the entire codebase (potentially on the order of hundreds of thousands lines of code), which is of course far too big.

-Enoki's approach could be interpreted as a middle ground between the two extremes discussed above.
+Dr.Jit's approach could be interpreted as a middle ground between the two extremes discussed above.
 Graphs are created on the fly during a simulation, and can be several orders of magnitude larger compared to typical neural networks.
 They consist mostly of unstructured and comparably simple arithmetic